8 January 2021

 That’s where we at Protect My Let come in.
 We have a variety of options for HMO lets, even those where you may offer shorter terms rentals.
 We can guide you through the insurance process and let you know what you might have to look out for.
 As ever, feel free to call us on 01206 655 899 and we would be happy to go through these options with you.

-Friends laughing and talking
+Friends laughing and talking.

 Do you need HMO insurance for landlords?

 Make sure you have the right insurance cover for houses of multiple occupation with Protect My Let.
-You can find out further information on our HMO page.
+You can find out further information on our HMO insurance page.